gatling/frontline-doc/content/reference/current/user/binary/index.md

 In a Gradle project, you have to:

 * pull Gatling dependencies
-* add the gradle plugin for FrontLine, so it can package your code into a deployable artifact
+* add the gradle plugin for Gatling Enterprise, so it can package your code into a deployable artifact

 A `build.gradle` file should look like this: